markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 What we've done here is create containers for each piece of the content in a step, so now it'll be easier to move the content around by adding style rules to the containers that surround them rather than the content itself.

-> PRO-TIP: Some HTML elements like the `img` element can be unreliable when it comes to sizing them for creating layouts, so it is a better practice to wrap the `img` tag in a `div` or some other container and tell the `img` to be 100 percent of its parent container's size.
+> PRO-TIP: Some HTML elements like the `img` element can be unreliable when it comes to sizing them for creating layouts, so it is a better practice to wrap the `img` tag in a `div` or some other container element and set the image's `width` property to be 100 percent of its parent container's size.

-Let's hit the next part of this, which is removing existing CSS styles that may conflict with our new layout:
+Let's hit the next part of our code cleanup and remove existing CSS styles that may conflict with our new layout:

 - Remove the entire CSS rule for `.steps div`, `.steps img`, and `.steps span`